dotnet/docs-maui/docs/deployment/hot-restart.md

 iOS uses a watchdog that monitors launch times and app responsiveness, and terminates unresponsive apps.
 For example, the watchdog terminates apps that block the main thread for a significant time.
 On old iOS devices, the watchdog may terminate the app before the debugger has connected to it.
 The workaround is to reduce the amount of processing performed in the app's startup path, and use a more recent iOS device.

-.NET MAUI apps that use iOS asset catalogs are currently not supported.
+.NET MAUI apps that use iOS asset catalogs are currently unsupported by hot restart.

 To report additional issues, please use the feedback tool at [Help > Send Feedback > Report a Problem](https://developercommunity.visualstudio.com/home#report-a-problem&preserve-view=true).